 SAVVY ALLY WORKSHOPS

-Savvy Ally Workshops are a fun and encouraging way for people to gain confidence as LGBTQ+ allies and to learn practical skills for creating inclusive spaces.
+Savvy Ally Workshops are an encouraging and engaging way for people to gain confidence as LGBTQ+ allies and to learn practical skills for creating inclusive spaces.
 All workshops come with take-away informational handouts to reinforce learning.

 Never ever "death by PowerPoint," Savvy Ally Workshops are highly interactive, non-judgmental, and chock-full of useful ally tips, with entertaining pop quizzes along the way.
 Each workshop is an hour in length.
 They can be custom designed and combined to create longer programs.
 Mix and match to suit your needs.